ppsbs/minicurso-flink-erad21/README.md

    git clone git@github.com:ppsbs/minicurso-flink-erad21.git
    ```

-If you are using eclipse, you may have to run the following command to open correctly open the project:
+If you are using eclipse, you may have to run the following command to open the project correctly:
 ```bash
 mvn eclipse:eclipse
 ```